undecaf/typo3-dev/README.md

 Then use either
 [`mount-docker-vol.sh`](https://raw.githubusercontent.com/undecaf/typo3-dev/master/mount-docker-vol.sh) or
 [`mount-podman-vol.sh`](https://raw.githubusercontent.com/undecaf/typo3-dev/master/mount-podman-vol.sh)
-to mount a view of `typo3-vol` at a directory.
-In order to keep IDE settings out of the TYPO3 installation, this should be a _subdirectory_ of your TYPO3 development workspace, e.g.:
+to mount a view of `typo3-vol` at a _subdirectory_ of your TYPO3 development workspace (in order to keep IDE settings out of the TYPO3 installation), e.g.:

 ```bash
 $ mount-docker-vol.sh typo3-vol ~/typo3-dev/typo3-vol-mapped